 Using the template provided, cut the protective sheet to the outline shown in Figure 1.
 Note that this protective sheet is a strong insulating paper used in transformers with a voltage breakdown rating of 1000 volts if not punctured.

-Place the INRAD board on the protective sheet with the coax connectors on the bottom.
-The coax cables and red and black wires will exit from the bottom side of the assembly.
+Place the INRAD board on the protective sheet with the coax connectors on the top, or open side.
 Wrap the board with the sheet and tape it in place.
-The small end of the paper should be wrapped over the bottom side and taped in place.

 Set this assembly aside.

 Preparing the Radio for Modification